imnsss/EECS1720_100_DAY_CODE/README.md

 ### Jan 19, 2022 √
 - Today, I briefly go through these code and learn their functions.
-- I cannot modify the icon of the extension.
-I think there are some restrictions like the size for the icon...
+- ~~I cannot modify the icon of the extension.
+I think there are some restrictions like the size for the icon...~~
+- I added some code on JSON file then I could modify the icon eventually.